 During the year ended December 31, 2012, the Company established a restructuring program in the MHPS segment to realize cost synergies and to optimize the SG&A expense structure.
 This program resulted in the closing of a production site in Spain and outsourcing of the related future production.
-The program is expected to cost \$3.0 million, result in the reduction of approximately 26 team members and is expected to be completed in 2014.
+The program cost \$3.0 million, resulted in the reduction of 26 team members and was completed in 2014.